Shezaach/CS50-Final-Project/README.md

 # Sheza Chaudhry's CS50 Final Project - Puzzle Mania!
-Want to have fun while also excersizing your mind?
+Want to have fun while also excercising your mind?
 Welcome to Puzzle Mania!
 Chose between two engaging puzzles and enjoy.

 **Technologies used:**
 - Visual Studio Code